manismc/prompt-engineering-portfolio/README.md

-# AI Projects & Prompt Engineering Portfolio 🧠⚙️
+# Prompt Engineering Portfolio

-Welcome to my collection of curated work in the fields of AI prompt engineering and LLM application pipelines.
+Welcome to my **Prompt Engineering Portfolio**!
+This repository showcases a diverse collection of prompts that I’ve crafted, demonstrating my skills across various prompt engineering techniques.

-## 🔹 Prompt Engineering
-Explore hand-crafted prompts with detailed context, use-cases, and output samples.
-- Resume Screening Prompt
-- Zero-shot Classification Prompt
-- Conversational Memory Prompt

-## 🔹 AI Pipelines
+## Contents
-Real-world applications built using LangChain, GPT-4, FAISS, and more.
-- 📄 PDF Summarizer with GPT-4 + LangChain
-- 🧠 RAG Pipeline with Custom Vector Store
-- 💬 Chatbot for FAQs with Memory

-> 🎯 All projects are open-source and documented.
-Demos coming soon via Hugging Face Spaces.
+- [Prompt Methods](prompts/README.md) — Organized prompt examples by method
+- [Tools Used](tools/README.md) — Tools and frameworks for prompt development
+- [Responsible AI](responsible-ai/README.md) — Ethical considerations in prompt engineering
+- [Examples & Use Cases](examples/README.md) — Real-world applications of prompts

+## About Me

+I specialize in crafting effective and responsible AI prompts, enabling language models to generate accurate, safe, and useful outputs.

+Feel free to explore the prompts and reach out if you want to collaborate!

+---

+*Last updated: 2025-07-07*